 usually affects side (peripheral) vision first.
-If glaucoma is not treated,
+If glaucoma isn't treated,

-vision loss will continue, resulting in total blindness over time.
+vision loss will continue, causing total blindness over time.
 If glaucoma

-is identified early and treated appropriately, good eyesight can usually be
+is found early and treatment starts right away, good eyesight can usually be

 notice the condition.